 You will slowly expose your protagonist to greater and greater danger due to the bad choices they make (and hate making).
-As you slowly expose your protagonist to greater and greater danger due to the bad choices they make or are forced into, you create rising action.
+As you gradually expose your protagonist to greater and greater risk due to the bad decisions they make or are forced into, you create rising action.
 A central dilemma must be solved before the global story can move forward.

 Here, you will include your climax (the resurrection, Hero’s Journey terminology) and the resolution of the global story.
-The protagonist confronts their fear or flaw, rises to the challenge, and either survives and succeeds against the villain, or fails and dies.
+The protagonist confronts their fear or flaw and rises to the challenge.
+They either survive and succeed against the villain, or fail and die.

 The climax plunges the protagonist into a life and death battle.
-The protagonist outsmarts the antagonist, rather than using their inferior brawn, and lives (prescriptive tale).
-Or the protagonist fails to outsmart the antagonist and dies (cautionary tale).
+The protagonist outsmarts the antagonist, rather than using their inferior brawn, and lives (a prescriptive tale).
+Or the protagonist fails to outsmart the antagonist and dies (a cautionary tale).

 Editor Tip for the Prescriptive Tale: Just as the protagonist is about to be killed by the antagonist, enable them to win.
 Give them sudden courage, ingenuity, a tool, or a revelation that you have subtly foreshadowed–i.e., set up–very early in the story.